natehub/postgis-code-helpers/README.md

 # postgis-code-helpers
-Code/hints/addins... help with postgis use that i have come accross
+Code/hints/addins... help with postgis use that i have crossed my path

 postgis_addin_1.35: helpers and a plugin

-Credits:
-Pierre Racine